-The restrictive covenants will also include a requirement to perform vapor intrusion investigations for any building proposed for construction within the area from which groundwater is currently being recovered, and, if necessary, preventative mitigation where sources of VOCs may adversely impact indoor air quality in any such buildings.
+The restrictive covenants will also include a requirement to perform vapor intrusion investigations for any building proposed for construction within the area from which groundwater is currently being recovered, and, if necessary, preventative mitigation would need to be implemented where sources of VOCs may adversely impact indoor air quality in any such buildings.

 These institutional controls are specifically focused on ensuring that the second of the ROD-specified remediation goals (i.e., prevent human exposure to impacted on-site groundwater) continue to be achieved at the Site.
 As the property owner, it is the responsibility of NFTA to work with NYSDEC to develop and implement the necessary environmental restrictive covenants.
-NFTA will provide a complete draft of the restrictive covenants to NYSDEC, along with all related deliverables, by December 31, 2012.
+NFTA will provide a complete draft of the restrictive covenants and required appendices to NYSDEC.
+NYSDEC has requested this submittal be made within 60 days of approval of this Work Plan.